-The Diameter base protocol may be used to provide an authentication, authorization and accounting (AAA) framework for applications.
-A Diameter server CGOE component operating in conjunction with a Diameter CGOE component can be used to provide an AAA facility.
+The Diameter base protocol can be used to provide an authentication, authorization and accounting (AAA) framework for applications.
+A Diameter server CGOE component operating in conjunction with a Diameter Client CGOE component can be used to provide an AAA facility.

-A.2 References
+B.2 References